Research catalogue

 HEI 2030: A Manifesto for the Higher Education AI Operating Environment

-Extends the business school manifesto to higher education institutions more broadly — addressing the structural challenges facing universities as AI weakens the evidentiary link between student outputs and the learning claims that underwrite degrees.
+Extends the business school manifesto to higher education institutions more broadly, addressing the structural challenges AI creates for degree credibility and proof of learning.

 2026 · Scenario Planning · Co-authored with A. Wachtel